Iteration Complexity of an Infeasible Interior Point Methods for Seconder-order Cone Programming and its Warmstarting: Introduction

 Compared with feasible IPMs, iteration complexity of infeasible IPMs for SOCP are not thoroughly investigated. \citet{Bharath2006} study the convergence of infeasible IPMs for conic programing that includes SOCP as a special case.
 They show using the $\mathcal{N}_{-\infty}$ central path neighborhood, the method using the NT directions takes $O\left(k^2\log\left(\epsilon^{-1}\right)\right)$ iterations, and the method using th XS or SX directions \citep{Zhang1998} takes $O\left(k^{5/2}\log\left(\epsilon^{-1}\right)\right)$ iterations.

 In this paper, we show an infeasible IPM for SOCP has $O\left(k^{1/2}\log\left(\epsilon^{-1}\right)\right)$ iteration complexity, that is the same as the best known result of feasible IPMs.
 We also present the condition under which warmstarting improves the bound.
 The method studied is an extension of the well know short-step path-following algorithm for linear programming, carried over to the context of SOCP.
 The modifications are as follows: firstly, the iterates are not required to be feasible to the equity constraints, but only be in the interior of the cone constraints, so that it is convenient for warmstarting; secondly, a homogeneous and self-dual (HSD) model \citep{Nemirovskii1993, Peng2003} is applied, therefore an infeasibility certificate can be obtained when either the primal or dual problem is infeasible; thirdly, the MZ family of searching directions is employed for acceleration.
+The warmstarting scheme analyzed is presented in a companion paper \citep{Chen2022}, which uses initial values modified from inexact solutions of previous problems to save computation.

 The paper is organized as follows.
 Section \uppercase\expandafter{\romannumeral2} introduces the SOCP problem and the IPM for solving it.
 Section \uppercase\expandafter{\romannumeral3} studies the iteration complexity for the IPM to reduce the primal residual, dual residual, and complementarity gap.
 Section \uppercase\expandafter{\romannumeral4} studies the conditions that warm starting can improve the worst case complexity compared with cold starting.